Levetiracetam: Other

 Levetiracetam has not been found to be useful for treatment of neuropathic pain, nor for treatment of essential tremors.
-Levetiracetam has not been found to be useful for treating autism, but is an effective treatment for partial, myoclonic, or tonic-clonic seizures associated with autism spectrum disorder.
+Levetiracetam has not been found to be useful for treating all developmental disorders within the autism spectrum; studies have only proven to be an effective treatment for partial, myoclonic, or tonic-clonic seizures associated with autism spectrum disorder.

 Special groups

+Levetiracetam's efficacy and tolerability in individuals with intellectual disability is comparable to those without.

 Studies in female pregnant rats have shown minor fetal skeletal abnormalities when given maximum recommended human doses of levetiracetam orally throughout pregnancy and lactation.

 Studies were conducted to look for increased adverse effects in the elderly population as compared to younger patients.
-One such study published in Epilepsy Research showed no significant increase in incidence of adverse symptoms experienced by young or elderly patients with central nervous system (CNS) disorders.
+One such study published in Epilepsy Research showed no significant increase in incidence of adverse symptoms experienced by young or elderly patients with disorders of the central nervous system.

-Levetiracetam may be safely used with caution in children over the age of four.
-However, it has not been determined whether it can be safely given to children under the age of four.
+Levetiracetam is the most commonly prescribed initial antiepileptic in infants who are between the ages of 1-36 months old.
+One study found 66% of participants to be seizure free after an average of 12 months on levetiracetam, a relatively high percentage compared to other antiepileptics.

 Adverse effects

-The most common adverse effects of levetiracetam treatment include CNS effects such as somnolence, decreased energy, headache, dizziness, mood swings and coordination difficulties.
+The most common adverse effects of levetiracetam treatment include effects on the central nervous system such as somnolence, decreased energy, headache, dizziness, mood swings and coordination difficulties.
 These adverse effects are most pronounced in the first month of therapy.
 About 4% of patients dropped out of pre-approval clinical trials due to these side effects.

 About 13% of people taking levetiracetam experience adverse neuropsychiatric symptoms, which are usually mild.
 These include agitation, hostility, apathy, anxiety, emotional lability, and depression.
 Serious psychiatric adverse side effects that are reversed by drug discontinuation occur in about 1%.
 These include hallucinations, suicidal thoughts, or psychosis.
-These occurred mostly within the first month of therapy, but they could develop at any time during treatment.
+These occur mostly within the first month of therapy, but can rarely develop at any time during treatment.

 Although rare, Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), which appears as a painful spreading rash with redness and blistering and/or peeling skin, have been reported in patients treated with levetiracetam.
 The incidence of SJS following exposure to anti-epileptics such as levetiracetam is about 1 in 3,000.

 Levetiracetam should not be used in people who have previously shown hypersensitivity to levetiracetam or any of the inactive ingredients in the tablet or oral solution.
 Such hypersensitivity reactions include, but are not limited to, unexplained rash with redness or blistered skin, difficulty breathing, and tightness in the chest or airways.

-In a study, the incidence of decreased bone mineral density of patients on levetiracetam was significantly higher than those for other epileptic medications.
+In a study, the incidence of decreased bone mineral density of patients on levetiracetam was significantly higher than for those on different epileptic medications.

 Suicide

 Levetiracetam, along with other anti-epileptic drugs, can increase the risk of suicidal behavior or thoughts.
-People taking levetiracetam should be monitored closely for signs of worsening depression, suicidal thoughts or tendencies, or any altered emotional or behavioral states.
+Patients taking levetiracetam should be monitored closely for signs of worsening depression, suicidal thoughts or tendencies, or any altered emotional or behavioral states.